PatatesIDracs/3DGameEngine/README.md

 * Loaded .fbx will search for a .png texture in the .fbx path
 * UI is able to receive input
 * "F" key added to center the camera onto the fbx
-* Properties window added, showing info about the loaded geometry and texture
+* Properties window added, showing info about the loaded geometry and texture (if the fbx has more than one mesh the information show is the combination of all the meshes)
+* UI windows blocked and rearanged
+* Application now displays memory usage
+* Software versions are now displayed

 ### v0.1 - Mesh viewer